The ability to claim workers’ compensation benefits may be affected by certain factors, including a pre-existing medical condition.

 Diabetes can be managed with proper treatment and the right diet; however, it can have an adverse effect on your work.
 If you are injured at work, it may have an impact on your workers’ compensation claim.
 Key factors that come into play when a diabetic patient files a workers’ compensation claim include:

-- Whether the employee’s work activities caused the injury or is the result of progressive diabetes
+- Whether the employee’s work activities caused the injury or are the result of progressive diabetes

 - Whether the worker should receive disability benefits as a result